turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 For this project, we'll be increasingly thinking about the "data model" and "DOM model" as separate entities.
 We'll be using:

-- JSON and `localStorage` to persist data on page reload.
 - JavaScript to manage client-side interactions.
+- HTML, CSS and the DOM to display our data

 Your entire application will consist of one HTML page or template.
 You will have two JavaScript files, for now: